kayhide/agrishot/backend/README.md

 ## NODE_PATH

-We assume `NODE_PATH` includes the frontend root dir and avoid to call `require` with relative paths.
+We assume `NODE_PATH` includes the backend root dir and avoid to call `require` with relative paths.

 In tests, `proxyquire` goes like so.